paterson/Albumshare-Issues/README.md

 A repo solely for issues and bugs on Albumshare.

-Beta testers, if you find any issues, add it as an issue on this repo.
+Beta testers, if you find any issues, add it as an issue on this repo. (look up and in the middle of the navigation bar)

 Issues I know of
 ===============